Shoturo fits best

 Creative generators are incredible for ideation, but listing photos need repeatability: the same real subject, believable lighting, and backgrounds that read as a coherent photo set.

-High-level differences for product and listing photos.
+High-level differences for car-photo editing.
 Third-party products change often; verify details on the vendor's site.

 | Feature | Shoturo | Midjourney |